NHSDigital/integration-adaptor-gpc-consumer/release/DOCKERHUB.md

 ## Run the tests

-We provide shell scripts in the release/tests directory to help you start testing.
+We provide a shell script to help you determine if the adaptor is running.

 * `healthcheck.sh` verifies that the adaptor's healthcheck endpoint is available